jacksbrand/All-I-want-for-christmas-is-a-new-web-framework-in-typescript/README.md

-# All I want for Christmas is a new web framework in typescript
+# All I want for Christmas is a new web framework in TypeScript